-How is a student identified as pursuing High School Graduation Option B for Dual Enrollment?
+How is a student identified as pursuing Accelerated Career Diploma for Dual Enrollment?

-- Students must be designated by their public high school as pursuing High School Graduation Option. - Students pursuing Option B must follow the same Dual Enrollment procedures outlined for students pursuing Option A diploma. - All new public high school students, designated by their high school, as pursuing High School Graduation Option B starting Summer term 2020 or after are subject to the Funding Cap. - Public high school students, designated by their high school, pursuing High School Graduation Option B as of Spring term 2020, and having received Dual Enrollment funding as an Option B student, may enroll in any approved Dual Enrollment courses at a TCSG, USG or private eligible participating postsecondary institution for their High School Graduation Option B program.
-They are not subject to the
+- Students must be designated by their public high school as pursuing High School Graduation Option. - Students pursuing Accelerated Career Diploma must follow the same Dual Enrollment procedures outlined for students pursuing a traditional high school diploma. - All new public high school students, designated by their high school, as pursuing an Accelerated Career Diploma starting Summer term 2020 or after are subject to the Funding Cap. - Public high school students, designated by their high school, pursuing Accelerated Career Diploma as of Spring term 2020, and having received Dual Enrollment funding as a student that is pursuing an Accelerated Career Diploma, may enroll in any approved Dual Enrollment courses at a TCSG, USG or private eligible participating postsecondary institution for their diploma program.
+They are not subject to the Funding Cap.

-Funding Cap.